neuralsentry/trainer/README.md

 I break stuff pretty often in here, and hardcode things with little consideration so I can move quickly.
 Expect things to not work out of the box.
 Off the top of my head, you should know that:

 - The UFT training code is outdated, and I don't know if it's working.
-- The SFT code only works with NeoX-based models + DeepSpeed with at least ZeRO 1 enabled, I believe.
+- The SFT code only works with NeoX-based models + DeepSpeed, I believe.

 ## Quick Start